 The Mystery of Ode to Billy Joe

-In 1967 country singer Bobbie Gentry released a single entitled Ode to Billy Joe.
-The song's breezy bluegrass tune and memorable chorus made it an instant hit, and today it remains one of the most popular country songs of all time.
+In the summer of 1967 country singer Bobbie Gentry (b.
+1944) released a single entitled Ode to Billie Joe.
+Its breezy bluegrass melody and catchy chorus made for an instant hit, and Billie Joe leapt to the top of the charts.
+Today it remains one of the most popular country songs of all time.

 This page is an attempt to summarize the controversy.

 of 2015.
 Apologies for the long delay in posting some of the

 new theories I have received.
 Please keep them coming.

 The following are the complete lyrics to Ode to Billie Joe.
 The song is

 approximately three minutes long.
 There does not appear to be any truth

 to the rumors that the song was trimmed for length, thus cutting vital

 A note on spelling: Gentry spells it "Billie Joe" on the album cover, but almost immediately after the song's release much of mainstream America began using the more conventional spelling "Billy Joe."
 I will use the latter spelling for simplicity's sake.